-Pressing "4" on the screen shown in Fig. 6-37, you can set beginning zone number of the FACP in network.
-The screen is shown in Fig. 6-46.
-This setup is for avoiding duplicated zone numbers in the network.
-Entering the beginning zone number of this panel on highlighted position and pressing ENTER, the zone numbers of the FACP will start from this number.
+Pressing "4" on the screen shown in Fig. 6-35, you can set beginning zone number of the FACP in network.
+Duplicate zone number should be avoided.
+The screen is shown in Fig. 6-44.
+Entering the number of zones in the network on highlighted position and pressing ENTER, the zone numbers of the FACP will start from this number.
 For example, if the beginning number is 003, then the FACP zone number will be 003, 004, 005....in sequence.